 Current Projects

 I am leading a cross-provincial (Ontario and BC) study of how perceptions of Covid-19 risk and Covid-19 circumstance influenced health decision-making in pregnancy.
-This parallel mixed-methods study began in mid 2022.
+This parallel mixed-methods study began in mid 2022, and the protocol is available here.

 It has two objectives:

-1. Quantitative strand: Describe differences between Pre-Pandemic, Early-Pandemic, and Late-Pandemic pregnancy cohorts relative to key outcomes and quality of care indicators related to vaccination, perinatal care, mental health and social supports.
+1. Quantitative strand: Describe differences between 2019, 2021, and 2022 pregnancy cohorts relative to key outcomes and quality of care indicators related to vaccination, perinatal care, mental health and social supports.
 Examine the differential impacts on racialized and low-income pregnant people.

 2. Qualitative strand: Understand how pregnant people’s perceptions of COVID-19 risk influenced their decision-making about key elements of pregnancy, including vaccination, perinatal care, social support and mental health.